Why Choose Us for Urology

 Making patients an active partner in care

-We view your child as a partner in her care and will encourage her to be actively involved with her own healthcare in ways that are appropriate to her age.
 We believe that engaging patients in a developmentally appropriate way is important to their care and long-term outcomes.
 As children grow, we focus on providing a safe and sound transition for all children who require ongoing care.
+To help patients and families make this transition successfully, we created the Urology Transitional Care Program.

 Scientific research is an integral part of our program.
 Our goal is to integrate clinical and basic science to improve the outcomes for children with a variety of urological conditions.